postgres-ai/docs/docs/questions-and-answers.md

   - "virtual postgres databases"
 ---

+## What is Postgres.ai (the company)?
+Postgres.ai brings continuous integration to full-size databases drastically improving the quality of software development and testing.
+The Database Lab Engine, developed by Postgres.ai, is an open-source platform to create instant, full-size clones of your production database.
+Use these clones to test your database migrations, optimize SQL, or deploy full-size staging apps.

+The website https://Postgres.ai/ hosts the SaaS version of Database Lab.

+Additionally, Postgres.ai's database experts provide database performance and scalability consulting services to a very limited number of fast-growing companies.

 ## What is "thin cloning"?
 Thin vs. thick clones
 There are two types of cloning used by Database Lab Engine: